If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 - Leather & Fabric Laser Cutting Settings

 This is where fiber marking shines.
-With a G2-style fiber source inside a 6-in-1 system you can:
+With a fiber source (like the G2 or inside some metal-focused systems), you can produce metal personalization with clean contrast and high repeatability.

-- Mark stainless tumblers and bottles with high-contrast designs
+- Mark stainless tumblers and bottles with names or logos

 - Add QR codes, serial numbers and logos on tools or fixtures